umijs/dumi/docs/guide/faq.md

 ## Are these all configurations?
 What if I need more features?

-dumi is based on Umi, Which means in addition to the configurations provided by itself, it also supports [所有 Umi 的配置项](https://umijs.org/config), and also supports [Umi 生态的插件](https://umijs.org/plugins/preset-react), so if you need more features, you can first check whether Umi's configurations and plugins can be satisfied.
-If still cannot be satisfied, welcome to feedback to [讨论群](/guide#参与贡献) or [提出 Feature Request](https://github.com/umijs/dumi/issues/new?labels=enhancement&template=feature_request.md&title=feat%3A+) on GitHub
+dumi is based on Umi, Which means in addition to the configurations provided by itself, it also supports [all configurations of Umi](https://umijs.org/config), and also supports [the plugins of Umi](https://umijs.org/plugins/preset-react), so if you need more features, you can first check whether Umi's configurations and plugins can be satisfied.
+If still cannot be satisfied, welcome to feedback to [the discuss group](/guide#contributing) or [give a Feature Request](https://github.com/umijs/dumi/issues/new?labels=enhancement&template=feature_request.md&title=feat%3A+) on GitHub

 ## Why `README.md` appears on the homepage of the document?